Coded Bias

 Assignment

-• In no more than two paragraphs, summarize what you learned from watching Coded Bias.
+• In one paragraph, summarize what you learned from watching Coded Bias.
 What were the main themes?
 What issues were discussed?
 Who was featured most prominently?

 • In one paragraph, reflect on how the experience of watching Coded Bias made you feel.